openstreetmap/stateofthemap-2022/calls/general.md

 The program committee is aware of possible conflict of interest situations.
 We try to balance that in the composition of the committee.
 Nevertheless, we have imposed some rules upon ourselves to handle conflict of interest situations:

 * We do not rate submissions from our workmates, clients or relatives.
 * We act carefully and are aware about possible conflicts (especially the situation of horse trading).
-We act particularly carefully in cases connected to a sponsor.
+We act particularly carefully in cases associated to a sponsor.
 * We communicate to other Program Committee members when we are in a conflict of interest situation.
 * We report any outside attempt of influencing their decisions to the chair of the SotM Working Group.